 The PFS should include a market landscape assessment and market sounding to assess if there are providers with the capability and interest to meet MOH’s procurement and affordability requirements.

 A financial feasibility analysis, based on market sounding, should include an options analysis, analysis of affordability, value-for-money and recommendations for a preferred procurement method.
-The financial model (in MS Excel) should discuss revenue and expense structure.
+The financial model (in MS Excel) should discuss capital costs and operating revenue and expense structure.

+Cost factors

 Revenue/bed and expense/bed

 Expense/bed and expense/service